sithmel/memoize-cache/README.md

 cache.push(args, output);
 ```
 "args" is an array containing the arguments passed to the function that generated the output.
 This function is a "fire and forget" caching request.
 So there is no need of waiting for an answer.
-It returns "true" if the value is scheduled to be cached.
+It returns the "cache key" if the value is scheduled to be cached.
 Undefined if it is not (because the TTL is 0 for example).

 Querying for cache hit
 ----------------------